-You will be working on solving these business problems for the end-user:
+You will be working on solving these business problems for the end-user in this Hadoop Hive Project:

 Optimizing the click through path of the users